open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 The OpenTelmetry protocol data model is composed of Metric data streams.
 These streams are in turn composed of metric data points.
-Metric data streams can be converted directly into timeseries, and share the same identity characteristics for a timeseries.
+Metric data streams can be converted directly into Timeseries, and share the same identity characteristics for a Timeseries.
 A metric stream is identified by:

 - The originating `Resource`
 - The metric stream's `name`.